youssefHosni/Data-Science-Interview-Questions-Answers/Probability Interview Questions & Answers for Data Scientists.md

 A theoretical explanation is provided in the figure below thanks to Fazil Mohammed.

+> Note: Why do we use permutations and not combinations here? <br> <br>
+When calculating 365C30, you are saying: “Out of 365 days, I'm choosing 30 distinct days, but I don't care in what order they are assigned to people.”
+This treats the selection of birthdays as unordered, which isn't the case in the birthday problem, because who gets which birthday is important. <br>
+For example, if you selected 30 distinct birthdays (as in a combination), this would only tell you which 30 birthdays are used, but it wouldn't account for the fact that different people being assigned different birthdays creates different outcomes.
+In contrast, with permutations, we are considering the specific assignment of each person to a particular birthday, where the order matters because we care about which person gets which birthday. i.e. if Person A is born on 01/01 and person B is born on 02/02, its different than if Person A is born on 02/02 and person B is born on 01/01.

 Interesting facts provided by Rishi Dey Chowdhury:
 1. With just 23 people there is over 50% chance of a birthday match and with 57 people the match probability exceeds 99%.
 One intuition to think of why with such a low number of people the probability of a match is so high.
 It's because for a match we require a pair of people and 23 choose 2 is 23*11 = 253 which is a relatively big number and ya 50% sounds like a decent probability of a match for this case.